 Every Friday we worked with a group of six Green Club kids (including my son) to plan and organize the initiative.
-We helped them see the importance of focusing on five consecutive days, working with the entire school, sending tips and reminders to parents, informing students of their impact and publicizing the dates in school hallways.
+We helped them see the importance of focusing on five consecutive days, working with the entire school staff, sending tips and reminders to parents, informing students of their impact and publicizing the dates in school hallways.

 One aspect of the week was a raffle with prizes to incentivize families’ participation.
 We planned to give kids a ticket for every zero waste lunch they brought to school that week.
 But the astute group of green kids raised concerns: What if kids ate their single-serve yogurt in the morning then threw away the evidence before lunch?
 What if parents simply unwrapped granola bars at home and packed them into reusable containers?
 Wouldn’t that be cheating?!
 I didn’t have a good answer for them.
 I said we’d simply need to take the kids at their word because there was no way to know.

 The next morning while packing my son’s zero waste lunch, I had an epiphany.
-The trash-free lunches I’d been packing my son for years weren’t zero waste at all.
-My kitchen trash can was filling up with plastic as I made his lunch: the plastic wrapper from the cheese I sliced up, the shrink wrap from the cucumber I opened, the recloseable plastic bag from the tortillas I finished … I was (gulp) cheating!
+The trash-free lunches I’d been packing my son for years weren’t zero waste at all!
+My kitchen trash can was filling up with plastic as I made his lunch: the plastic wrapper from the cheese I sliced up, the shrink wrap from the cucumber I opened, the resealable plastic bag from the tortillas I finished … I was (gulp) cheating!

 From that day forward, I vowed to reduce our waste as much as possible.
 Without hesitation, my nature-loving son wholeheartedly agreed.
 We began living a plastic-free, zero waste lifestyle — for the planet’s health as well as our own.